 Proposed use is the same or complementary to surrounding uses in scale, traffic impact and/or operational impact – no compatibility concerns; submit development proposal or rezoning application.

-Generally Compatible (Minor Modification Required)
+Somewhat Compatible (Minor Modification Required)

 Proposed use has potential conflicts with adjacent uses that can be remedied or minimized through project design, such as traffic mitigation and/or building design and scale.